 Course Outcomes (COs) B.Sc.
 (Zoology) Part-I Z-101: Diversity of Animals CO 1.
 Students gain knowledge about taxonomy, cladistics, nomenclature CO 2.
-Know about the concepts of organisation levels, Protozoa and Metazoa CO 3.
-Learn about the classification of chordates and Non-chordates: Concepts on symmetry, coelom, segmentation and embryogeny CO 4.
-In-depth knowledge of Non-chordates and Chordates CO 5.
-Learn in detail about Phylum - their habitats, habits, morphology, structure, and physiological system along with affinities and adaptations CO 6.
-Learn in detail about Phylum Ctenophora, Platyhelminthes, Aschelminths, and Annelida
+Know about the concepts of organisation levels, Protozoa and Metazoa Learn about the classification of chordates and Non-chordates: Concepts on CO 3. symmetry, coelom, segmentation and embryogeny CO 4.
+In-depth knowledge of Non-chordates and Chordates Learn in detail about Phylum - their habitats, habits, morphology, structure, CO 5. and physiological system along with affinities and adaptations Learn in detail about Phylum Ctenophora, Platyhelminthes, Aschelminths, and CO 6.
+Annelida

 Z-102: Cell Biology and Genetics CO 1.
 Study on structural and functional aspects of Prokaryotic and Eukaryotic animal cell CO 2.
-Understand cell membrane, its structure and concept of the unit membrane CO 3.
+Understand the cell membrane, its structure and the concept of the unit membrane CO 3.
 Understand Transport across the cell membrane, osmosis, facilitated diffusion and active transport CO 4.
 Study about organelles, their structure and function CO 5.
 Imparting in-depth knowledge of the function and Physiological process of the cell CO 6.
-Understand Nuclear organisation with a detailed account of chromosomes and their organisation CO 7.
+Understand Nuclear organisations with a detailed account of chromosomes and their organisation CO 7.
 Study about Nucleic acids: DNA structure & RNA structure and its type CO 8.
 Gain knowledge on Replication, Transcription & Translation CO 9.
 Students get to know about Genetic code & Cell reproduction: Mitosis, Meiosis & Cell Cycle CO 10.
 Study detailed concepts of Genetics: Mendel's Law of Inheritance, Chromosomal mutations, Linkage, Genetic Interaction, Multiple Gene Inheritance, Cytoplasm inheritance

 Course Outcomes (COs) B.Sc.
 (Zoology) Part-I Z-103: Gamete and Developmental Biology CO 1.
 Study the concepts of developmental processes and stages CO 2.
-Study the concepts of Gametogenesis, Fertilization & Parthenogenesis CO 3.
-Detailed account of the patterns and processes: Cleavage, Fate maps, Embryonic Induction CO 4.
-Understand the development of chick up to the 96-hour stage CO 5.
-Knowledge of extra embryonic membranes in chicks their development & function CO 6.
-Students get introduced to Paedogenesis and Neoteny CO 7.
+Study the concepts of Gametogenesis, Fertilization & Parthenogenesis Detailed account of the patterns and processes: Cleavage, Fate maps, CO 3.
+Embryonic Induction CO 4.
+Understand the development of chick up to the 96-hour stage Knowledge of extra embryonic membranes in chicks their development & CO 5. function Students get introduced to Paedogenesis and Neoteny CO 6.
+CO 7.
 Students will be able to explicate the concepts of Regeneration.
-CO 8.
-Students learn about the concepts of stem cells, their application, and the cloning of animals through different techniques CO 9.
-Students gain knowledge about teratogenesis, the biology of ageing & cell death
+Students learn about the concepts of stem cells, their application, and the CO 8. cloning of animals through different techniques Students gain knowledge about teratogenesis, the biology of ageing & cell CO 9. death